aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

     > ii.
 Under **Knowledge base instructions for Agent**, enter the following then select **Next**:

     ```
-    Use this knowledge base to access information on claim amounts, general insurance questions, repair estimates, and required claim documents
+    Use this knowledge base to answer general question about car insurance premiums and access claim amounts, repair estimates, document details, and rates, policy, accident, and coverage questions
     ```

     <p align="center">